 If your coverage is with Industrial Alliance or Blue Cross, you may not be eligible for coverage.

-Please be aware that direct billing is not available for this type of service, however the cost can be reimbursed upon submitting your receipts online.
-If you are new to this service, take an advantage of the discount and use your benefits just in time before the benefits expire at the end of the year.
+Please be aware that direct billing is not available for this type of service, however, the cost can be reimbursed upon submitting your receipts online.
+If you are new to this service, take advantage of the discount and use your benefits just in time before the benefits expire at the end of the year.

 One Hour Massage Gift Certificate

 Buy 3 and Get 1 Free Some conditions apply.
 Please inquire for details.
 Offer ends on December 24, 2019.